Find Your Cruise

 Did the trip March 2007 on the Oceana, stopping at Madeira enroute to Southampton.
 Unfortunately not as lucky as Ingle from Rugby.
 Ship encountered a fresh headwind from the Carribean to Madeira, which made the use of the balcony or promenade deck impossible.
 Were able to sit out at the pool if lucky enough to secure a sheltered spot.
 The weather although windy was mild all the way home.
 Good news is if you are not sunworshipers there will still be plenty to do.
 The Gym, Afternoon Quizzes, Film Shows with current releases and evening entertainment.
 The weather is pot luck but I am sure you will find plenty to do on the Ventura including the main swimming pool which I beleive has a roof which can close during adverse weather.
 Looking forward to our Carribean adventure on the Ventura in January.

 We are cruiseing on the aura from southamton to the carrabean 18 oct-9 nov what will the weather be like crossing north atlantic.

 Have also done the trip in reverse in October albeit not on the Aurora.
 The weather was fine after Madeira and Tenerife and were able to Sunworship on deck after Tenerife.
 Again it could be rough heading down to the Canaries - It is just pot luck - but again plenty of entertainment on board.

 Happy birthday to you both.
 We are on the same cruise as you and have a balcony also, it was nice to read the answers to your question as we were wondering the same. who knows maybe we will meet up for a drink.
 Chris and Dave.

-Royal Caribbean - Ovation of the Seas - 14 Oct 17 - 7nts
+Royal Caribbean - Independence of the Seas - 14 Oct 17 - 7nts

 Now from £579pp

 Click here to see offer